canonical/canonical-indico-themes/README.md

 ./bin/maintenance/build-assets.py indico --dev --watch
 ```

-In the second terminal run the development server:
+In the second terminal run the development server ('your-hostname' could be both your system or network hostname):
 ```
 indico run -h <your-hostname> -q --enable-evalex
 ```